Jumping success: Skarich siblings soar for North Scott track & field programs

 "Yeah, it is mostly athleticism for me," he said.
 "My technique is better than last year, but it is still far from perfect."

-Particularly at a young age, there was an element of competitiveness to everything, even leaving the grocery story and racing to the car.
+Particularly at a young age, there was an element of competitiveness to everything, even leaving the grocery store and racing to the car.

 "We'd be running through the parking lot while our mom is yelling at us to not get hit by a car," Sam recalled.